railsbridge-boston/railsbridge-boston/views/curriculum/deploy_to_heroku.markdown

 heroku --version
 ```

-If heroku doesn't respond with it's version, then you need to go to [Create a Heroku Account](/installfest/create_a_heroku_account),
+If heroku doesn't respond with its version, then you need to go to [Create a Heroku Account](/installfest/create_a_heroku_account),
 follow the instructions, then come back here.

 ### Step 1: Create a heroku application